 Over the past few years, there has been a growing interest in kintsugi.
 Used in Japan for centuries to restore damaged pieces of ceramics, kintsugi has grown to become an art form well-known worldwide.

-However, despite kintsugi's popularity, finding courses to get started with kintsugi may be harder than expected depending on where you live.
-In addition, finding the appropriate material is not always easy.
+However, despite kintsugi's popularity, finding courses to get started with kintsugi may be a challenge depending on where you live.
+In addition, finding the appropriate material is not always easy either.

 At Tsugu Tsugu, we aim at making traditional kintsugi more accessible and that it is why we have decided to start offering online kintsugi lessons in English.
-The classes are taught over zoom and are suitable for beginners and experienced kintsugi practitioners.
-Each class is customized to the needs of the student.
+The lessons are taught over Zoom and are suitable for beginners and experienced kintsugi practitioners.
+Each lesson is customized according to the needs of the student.

-Our online kintsugi lessons are recommed for the people who:
+Our online kintsugi lessons are recommended for the people who:

 - would like to start kintsugi from scratch